-Last year I took the life-changing decision to become a Virtual Assistant and I haven’t looked back!
+Since I took the life-changing decision to become a Virtual Assistant, I haven’t looked back!
 But learning to be disciplined and work from the comfort of my own home took a bit of getting used to!

-During these extraordinary and unprecedented times, I wanted to share some of my top tips for working from home!
+Here, I share some of my top tips for working from home!

 1. Get Up And Get Ready For Work!